In this Angular Services tutorial, we will show you how to build a simple component that fetches a

 - Encapsulate external interactions like data access

-Advantageous of Service
+Advantageous of Angular Service

 - Services are easier to test.

-- Services are easier to Debug.
+- They are easier to Debug.

-- You can reuse the service.
+- We can reuse the service at many places.

 How to create a Service in Angular